 What are Fall Colors?

-The colors most associated with autumn include orange, red, yellow, and brown, which are inspired by the seasonal change of the hues of leaves as temperatures drop and daylight diminishes.
+The colors most associated with autumn include orange, red, yellow, and brown.
+These colors are inspired by the seasonal change in hues of leaves as temperatures drop and daylight diminishes.
 Although most people identify autumn colors with warmth, the specific hues maintain their emotional associations.

 Red, for example, is linked with strength and excitement, and this is true in the autumn as well as the rest of the year.
 However, by combining many warm colors, an overall fall mood might be achieved.